Bachelor of Science Criminal Justice 120 Credits | School of Social and Behavioral Sciences | Bronx, Dobbs Ferry & Manhattan

 Criminal Justice Internships

 Criminal Justice juniors and seniors are encouraged to acquire field experience by completing a 3-credit elective internship course: CRJU 399 Internship in Criminal Justice.
-Students can check for positions available in agencies such as US Marshal, Westchester Corrections, Department of Public Safety, Department of Probation, state addictions treatment programs, among others, by signing into Mercy's Career Maverick.
-Students are expected to 1) seek and apply for the internship opportunity as instructed in the Career Maverick posting, prior to beginning of semester; 2) register for CRJU 399; 3) complete minimum of 150 hours at agency.
+Students can check for positions available in agencies such as US Marshal, Westchester Corrections, Department of Public Safety, Department of Probation, state addictions treatment programs, among others, by signing into Mercy's Handshake.
+Students are expected to 1) seek and apply for the internship opportunity as instructed in the Handshake posting, prior to beginning of semester; 2) register for CRJU 399; 3) complete minimum of 150 hours at agency.
 For additional information contact: Dr. Mary Cuadrado at mcuadrado1@mercy.edu or (914) 674-7454.

 Program Details & Curriculum